MotherNature/theladders-object-calisthenics/interactions.md

 # Pending

-+ Employers should be able to see jobseekers who have applied to their jobs by both job and day.
-If possible, we would like to be able to combine the 2 and see jobseekers who have applied to a given job on a given day.
 + TheLadders wants the system to be able to handle more than one job with the same title.
 + TheLadders wants the system to be able to handle more than one jobseeker with the same name.
 + TheLadders wants the system to be able to handle more than one employer with the same name.